 feel-good food in vietnam

 Enjoying a delicious local meal is one thing, but knowing that where you have chosen to dine also makes a real difference to disadvantaged youth gives you even greater satisfaction.
 Many Intrepid travellers know the dining delights of KOTO in Hanoi and now Ho Chi Minh City.
-KOTO was established in 1999 to support deserving young people and Helen Cunningham explains why it’s one of her most memorable meals in Asia…
+KOTO was established in 1999 to support deserving young people and Helen Cunningham explains why it’s one of her most memorable meals whilst on holiday in Asia…

-“If you’re a people person, then some of the best travelling discoveries you can make come from meeting the locals at your destination.
+“If you’re a people person, then some of the best travelling discoveries you can make come from meeting the locals at your holiday destination.
 For a down to earth, realistic and sometimes colourful experience, I thoroughly enjoy the knowledge, company and stories that the locals are willing to share.
 Having travelled through many Asian countries, I love to get away from the regular, most visited tourist spots and sample local cuisine, culture and art, and in return the locals are excited to share their lifestyle with me.

 An Intrepid holiday to Hanoi in Vietnam took my daughter and myself into the most wonderful eatery called KOTO, “Know One Teach One”, where many disadvantaged local children have learnt to cook and enjoy serving the most delicious meals.
 A chat with one of these kids was a breath of fresh air.
 Understanding their culture and seeing their enthusiasm is something we will never forget!”